Kai Havertz: Chelsea

-2020–21 season

 On 4 September 2020, Havertz signed a five-year contract with Premier League club Chelsea.
 The transfer fee was reported to be worth an initial £62 million, which could rise to £71 million with add-ons, making him Chelsea's second-most expensive signing after Kepa Arrizabalaga.
 On 14 September, he made his Chelsea debut in the league opener against Brighton & Hove Albion, which ended in a 3–1 away win.
 On 23 September, Havertz scored his first career hat-trick and his first Chelsea goals in a 6–0 home win over Barnsley in the third round of the EFL Cup.
 Havertz scored his first-ever Premier League goal against Southampton on 17 October, in a 3–3 draw at home.
 On 4 November 2020, it was revealed that Havertz had tested positive for COVID-19.

 On 29 May 2021, he scored the only goal of the game in the 2021 UEFA Champions League final.
-It was his first-ever goal in the UEFA Champions League as Chelsea beat fellow English club Manchester City to win the competition for the second time in club history.

-2021–22 season

-On 11 August 2021, Havertz won the UEFA Super Cup with Chelsea, beating Villarreal in the final on penalties, despite him missing his penalty.
-On 28 August, he scored his first goal of the season in a 1–1 draw at Liverpool.
+It was his first-ever goal in the competition as Chelsea beat fellow English club Manchester City to win the title for the second time in club history.
+Later that year, on 11 August, Havertz won the UEFA Super Cup with Chelsea, beating Villarreal in the final on penalties, despite him missing his penalty.
+On 28 August, he scored his first goal of the 2021–22 season in a 1–1 draw at Liverpool.

 On 12 February 2022, Havertz scored the winning goal in the 117th minute of the FIFA Club World Cup Final from a penalty kick, which ended in a 2–1 victory over Palmeiras.

-2022–23 season

-On 3 September 2022, Havertz scored the winner in a 2–1 home victory against West Ham United for his first goal of the season.
+Afterwards that year, on 3 September, he scored the winner in a 2–1 home victory against West Ham United for his first goal of the 2022–23 season.
 On 25 October, he scored the winner in a 2–1 away victory against Red Bull Salzburg, which qualified his club for the knockout phase.

+On 7th March 2023, he scored the winning goal against Borussia Dortmund to help Chelsea reach the quarter-finals of the 2022–23 Uefa Champions League.